-- GROUP (C): Torts And Criminal Law Group - ❖ The Student has to appear in FOUR Theory Papers in LL.M.
+- GROUP (C): Torts And Criminal Law Group - The Student has to appear in FOUR Theory Papers in LL.M.
 IIIrd Semester.
-Each Theory Paper will carry 100 Marks. - ❖ The Student will start writing a Dissertation on the topic of his choice with prior consent of his / her Supervisor.
-It will be submitted by the students latest by one month from the date of last theory paper of LL.M.
+Each Theory Paper will carry 100 Marks. - ❖ The Student will start writing a Dissertation on the topic of his choice (Any topic pertaining to Law and the Society) with prior consent of his / her Supervisor / Guide.
+It will be submitted by the students latest by one and half month (45 days) from the date of last theory paper of LL.M.
 IVth Semester examination.